Fropops/Fropops.github.io/_posts/2023-06-10-Fork-and-Run-CSharp-Process-Creation.md

 author: Fropops
 date: 2023-06-10 08:21:00 +0800
 categories: [Developpement]
-tags: [C#, C2, Red Team, Fork and Run, Injection, WinAPI]
+tags: [C#, C2, Red Team, Fork and Run, Injection, WinAPI, Command Execution]
 ---

 ## Introduction

 The first step of this technique is to master the creation of a new process.

-While the .NET framework provides a set of classes to manage this task, certain limitations push us to prefer direct usage of the Windows API:
+While the .NET framework provides a set of classes to manage this task, some limitations push us to prefer direct usage of the Windows API:

 Firstly, the .NET encapsulation does not allow us to start a process in a suspended state (although we will not use this capability in this post, we will need it later on).
 Secondly, native C# methods do not enable us to create a process by injecting tokens (we will explore this concept in the next post regarding token manipulation).